 This includes the need to apply reasonable measures for the safety of their trees.
 As such they must show that regular tree inspections have been carried out by a competent person.
 From single trees to estate land, our arboricultural consultants specialise in tree hazard identification and providing sensible tree work recommendations in order to establish an acceptable level of risk.
-Contact Indigo Surveys to discuss Tree Risk.

 Indigo Surveys provide a tailored approach to tree surveys for homebuyers and homeowners in respect of a home purchase or mortgage/insurance renewal.
 We consider the trees within impacting and influencing distance of structures and review the likely, anticipated and foreseeable risk of direct and indirect damage (subsidence) being caused to built structures from trees and vegetation.